newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The New York State Prison is a collection of facilities that oversee the confinement, rehabilitation, and supervision of individuals arrested or convicted of criminal behavior to ensure public safety.
 The Department of Corrections and Community Supervision is the central authority responsible for the management and operation of the prisons in New York.
 On the other hand, the local sheriff's office is the local authority in charge of county jails.
 These state and local authorities are also the official custodians of prison records.
 Requesters may contact the specific custodian to access prison records.
 Likewise, interested individuals may obtain prison records through third-party service providers such as CourtRecords.us.

 Jail and prison are often used interchangeably as facilities where offenders are incarcerated.
 However, both facilities differ in roles, management, and the severity of the crimes of the inmates.
-According to the Bureau of Justice Services, jails are short-term facilities that hold inmates awaiting trial, sentencing, or both.
-The local law enforcement i.e., the sheriff's office operates jails.
-Jail inmates are offenders that committed a misdemeanor and were sentenced to a term of less than one year.
+According to the Bureau of Justice Statistics, jails are short-term facilities that hold inmates awaiting trial, sentencing, or both.
+The local law enforcement, i.e., the sheriff's office, operates jails.
+Jail inmates are offenders who commit a misdemeanor and are sentenced to less than one year.
 On the other hand, prisons are longer-term facilities that typically hold felons and persons with sentences of more than one year.
 The state or the federal government operates prisons in New York.

-The state of New York operates 53 correctional facilities in various counties according to the New York City Department of Corrections.
+According to the New York City Department of Corrections, New York operates 53 correctional facilities in various counties.
 These include:

 • Federal prisons